Compliance

 Biometric privacy isn’t just Illinois — multiple states and cities have enacted their own requirements.

 Biometric time clocks are one of the most effective tools for eliminating buddy punching and improving payroll accuracy.
-But they collect sensitive data — fingerprints, facial geometry, palm prints — and a growing patchwork of state and international laws governs how that data must be handled.
-Getting biometric privacy compliance wrong is expensive.
-Getting it right is straightforward if you understand the requirements.
+They also collect sensitive data (fingerprints, facial geometry, palm prints) that is regulated by a growing patchwork of state and international laws.
+This page summarizes the landscape at a general level and points to the product features that support common privacy practices — it does not substitute for advice from your own attorney.

-The Illinois Biometric Information Privacy Act (BIPA), enacted in 2008, is the most consequential biometric privacy law in the United States.
-It is also the only state law that provides a private right of action — meaning individual employees can sue their employer directly for violations, not just file complaints with a state agency.
+The Illinois Biometric Information Privacy Act (BIPA), enacted in 2008, is the most-cited biometric privacy law in the United States and is widely understood to provide a private right of action — meaning individual employees may bring claims directly.
+The statute's exact requirements, allowable damages, and case-law interpretations evolve; consult Illinois counsel for the current state of the law.

-- Prohibit selling, leasing, or profiting from biometric data.
+- Restrictions on selling, leasing, or profiting from biometric data.

-- Washington — RCW 19.375 prohibits enrollment of biometric identifiers in a database for commercial purposes without consent.
-No private right of action; enforced by the attorney general.
+- Washington: RCW 19.375 addresses enrollment of biometric identifiers for commercial purposes.
+Enforced by the attorney general.

-- Maryland, Arkansas, Colorado, Virginia, Connecticut — These states have broader consumer privacy laws that include biometric data protections, though they are not biometric-specific statutes.
+- Maryland, Arkansas, Colorado, Virginia, Connecticut: broader consumer privacy laws that include biometric data provisions.

 GDPR and International Considerations